What is the Unforgivable Sin?

 The Bible says, For God sent not his Son into the world to condemn the world; but that the world through him might be saved.
 He that believeth on him is not condemned: but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God (John 3:17,18).
 Condemnation does not come so much because one has sinned, but because he has refused to believe God's testimony concerning Jesus Christ.

 Jesus said, Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life, and shall not come into condemnation; but is passed from death unto life (John 5:24).
 Whosoever liveth and believeth in me shall never die (John 11:26).
 Verily, verily, I say unto you, He that believeth on me hath everlasting life (John 6:47), and Whosoever believeth in him shall receive remission of sins (Acts 10:43).
 The Bible over and over states that he who believes will have everlasting life and he who does not believe will be condemned.
+There is only ONE condition for salvation and that is FAITH, to BELIEVE on the Lord Jesus Christ.
+God cannot lie (Titus 1:2).
+We just need to take God at His Word, and when you do that you can know that you have everlasting life.

 God has offered a free pardon to all who will come to Jesus for cleansing of sin.
 However, there are many of whom Jesus must say, Ye will not come to me, that ye might have life (John 5:40).
 He told the nation Israel, how often would I have gathered thy children together, even as a hen gathereth her chickens under her wings, and ye would not!
 (Matthew 23:37)